Middleweight great Marvin Hagler dead at 66: wife - RFI

 Hagler defended the undisputed crown 12 times, including a 15-round unanimous decision victory over Panama's Roberto Duran in 1983 and his final triumph, an 11th-round knockout of unbeaten Ugandan John Mugabi in 1986.

-Leonard, coming off three years of retirement at age 30, captured a controversial 12-round split decision and launched his return to the ring as Hagler bid farewell.
+Leonard, coming off three years of retirement at age 30, captured a controversial 12-round split decision and launched his return to the ring as Hagler - angered by the scoring -- bid farewell.

-Hagler was inducted into the International Boxing Hall of Fame and after stepping out of the ring served as an actor and a boxing commentator.
+After stepping out of the ring, Hagler pursued acting and a career as a boxing commentators.
+He was inducted into the International Boxing Hall of Fame in 1993.

 © 2021 AFP